nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ManagedCluster after creation (if allowed by AKS) because CAPZ will not override user-provided fields for which it does not have its own opinion on ASO resources.

+Updating the embedded ASO API version in the CAPZ resources may not be possible to do safely without also bumping the CAPZ API version, however.
+Because ASO implements conversion webhook logic between several API versions for each AKS resource type, simply bumping the ASO API version in the CAPZ type without bumping the CAPZ API version would not allow that same conversion to be applied.
+This could lead to issues where a new version of CAPZ suddenly starts constructing invalid ASO resources and user intervention is required to perform the conversion manually.

 While it couples CAPZ to one ASO API version, this approach allows CAPZ to move a more calculated pace with regards to AKS API versions the way it's done today.
 This also narrows CAPZ's scope of responsibility which reduces CAPZ's exposure to potential incompatibilities with certain ASO API versions.